ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for Oracle User's Manual.md

 This shows the number of retries when an error occurs while oraAdapter reflects a record in Oracle DB.

+However, XLogs, including LOB data, are excluded from the retry target in case of an error.

 -   Default Value: 0

 -   Range: 0 \~ 65535